 Just like people, dogs’ normal body temperatures vary a bit.
 Ty’s was normally at 100.8, and Buster’s was about 100.5.
 But a dog’s normal temperature can range anywhere between 100.4 and 102.5.

 To figure out what’s “normal” for your dog, you’ll need to take his temperature with a rectal thermometer when he’s feeling well.
 You can also make a note of it during routine vet visits when your pup isn’t sick.

-Also, temperatures can vary a bit throughout the day.
-Ty’s temperature naturally goes up a bit at night.
-So understanding your dog’s “healthy temperature” could mean tracking his readings at various times of the day for several days.
+Keep in mind that temperatures can vary a bit throughout the day.
+Ty’s temperature naturally went up a bit at night.
+So understanding your dog’s “healthy temperature” could mean tracking his readings at various times of the day for a few days.

 Knowing your dog’s healthy pulse, respiratory rate, and capillary refill time are also handy tools in assessing a potential illness.